This post may contain affiliate links. Please read our disclosure policy.

 What else to serve

-Although everyone is here for the cookies, I do like to serve a small selection of savory snacks as well as drinks.
-Easy finger food appetizers like Vegetarian Stuffed Mushrooms, a Cheese Board and Crostini with Roasted Tomatoes are all perfect, and I love making a batch of Vegan Hot Chocolate to serve too.
+Although everyone is here for the cookies, I always serve a small selection of savory snacks and seasonal drinks.
+Easy finger food appetizers like stuffed mushrooms, a cheese board, and crostini with roasted tomatoes are all perfect. if time permits, make a Christmas wreath charcuterie board or Christmas tree vegetable platter to stay with the holiday theme.
+I also have a batch of vegan hot chocolate ready to serve.

 Christmas Cookie Exchange Recipes